scylladb/scylladb/docs/operating-scylla/admin-tools/select-from-mutation-fragments.rst

 Data is read locally, from the node which receives the query, so replica is always the same node as the coordinator.
 The query cannot be migrated between nodes.
 If a query is paged, all its pages have to be served by the same coordinator.
 This is enforced, and any attempt to migrate the query to another coordinator will result in the query being aborted.
-Note that by default, drivers use round robin load balancing policies, and consequently they will attemp to read each page from a different coordinator.
+Note that by default, drivers use round robin load balancing policies, and consequently they will attempt to read each page from a different coordinator.

 The statement can output rows with a non-full clustering prefix.